-In the event a student's final nursing or science course grade does not meet the minimum standard of 78% for the Registered Nursing program (or 75% for all other courses in the RN program) or a PN student's final course grade (all courses)does not meet the minimum standard of 80%, the student has the option to repeat a course no more than once on a space available basis and at their additional expense.
+In the event a student's final nursing or science course grade does not meet the minimum standard of 78% for the Registered Nursing program (or 75% for all other courses in the RN program) the student has the option to repeat a course no more than once on a space available basis and at their additional expense.
 (Example, failing the same course twice will result in academic withdrawal from the nursing program.)
+The only exception to this is NRS 206c for the RN program.
+This course (only) may be repeated again without dismissal; however failing it a third time will result in dismissal without opportunity for readmission.
+If the curriculum has changed in the readmitting quarter, the student is required to adhere to the curriculum in place at the time of readmission and may have to take additional coursework.
+In the event a PN student's final course grade (all courses) does not meet the minimum standard of 80%, the student will be dismissed with opportunity for readmission.
+If the curriculum has changed in the readmitting quarter, the student is required to adhere to the curriculum in place at the time of readmission and may have to take additional coursework.
 Granting of any readmission to the nursing program is conditional upon approval from Readmissions Committee, including the Director of Nursing, if there is space available and the student is in good standing with AIAM (see Readmission Policy).
 All students will participate in assigned clinical experiences without regard to clinical physical location, responsible clinical instructor or student preferences.
 An evaluation will be completed at midterm and at the conclusion of each of the nursing courses.
 All clinical evaluations will become part of the student's academic record.
-Students who have failed a nursing course will be required to extend completion by one quarter and must follow nursing course sequencing as in the published program of study, regardless of prior approved exception schedules.
+RN students who have failed a nursing course will be required to extend completion by one quarter and must follow nursing course sequencing as in the published program of study, regardless of prior approved exception schedules.

-Grading Scale (Nursing Programs)
+GRADING SCALE (Nursing Programs)

-A 95-1004.0 A- 90-943.7
+A 95-1004.0 A - 90-943.7

-B+ 87-89 3.5 В 83-86 3.0
+B+ 87-893.5 B 83-863.0

-B- 80-82 2.7 C+ 78-792.3
+B- 80-822.7 C+ 78-792.3

-С 75-772.0 C- 70-741.7
+C 75-772.0 C- 70-741.7

-D+ 67-691.5 D 63-66 1.
-0
+D+ 67-691.5 D 63-661.0

-D- 60-620.7 F Below 60 0.0
+D - 60-620.7 F Below 600.0